Solaire/symlish/README.md

 ## How it Works

 You provide Symlish with a target directory (your dotfiles root), and a command such as link or unlink.
-The tool then:
+The tool with then:
-1. Scans top-level directories (e.g. `bash/`, `git/`, `vscode/`).
-2. For each directory, it looks for:
-   * config files (e.g. `.bashrc`)
-   * config directories (e.g. `.doom.d`)
+1. Extract the targets from the `symlish.conf.yaml` configuration file.
+2. Expand the target filepaths to find all target files and directories.
+3. Determine the first suitable destination path for each target group.
-3. Creates symlinks in the home directory for matching files/directories.
+4. Creates symlinks in the destination directory for matching files/directories.
-4. Backs up existing files (with `.bak` suffix) before linking.
+5. Backs up existing files (with `.bak` suffix) before linking.
-5. Ignores:
-   * Items listed in `symlish.conf.yaml`
-   * Top-level files (like `README.md`)
-   * Empty file/directories.
-   * Non-configuration files/directories.

 ## Features

-- Create symbolic links from a dotfiles directory to your home directory.
+- Create symbolic links from a dotfiles directory to a target directory.
+- Determines the best destination path for the config:
+   - e.g. vscode config path is platform-specific.
+You can provide paths to each platform and symlish will apply the correct one.
 - Automatically backs up existing files (e.g., `.bashrc` ~> `.bashrc.bak`).
 - Restores backups when symlinks are removed.
-- Supports ignore/include filters via a YAML config or command-flag options.
 - Supports `--dry-run` mode for safe preview.

 ---